cloudfoundry/korifi/README.md

 ```

 **NOTE**: If you choose to generate a self-signed certificate, you will need to
-skip TLS validation when connecting to the your workload.
+skip TLS validation when connecting to the workload.

 # Development Workflows